JuliaGraphics/Tk.jl/examples/README.md

 ## The Tk Package

 This package provides an interface to the Tcl/Tk libraries, useful for creating graphical user interfaces.
 The basic functionality is provided by the `tcl_eval` function, which is used to pass on Tcl commands.
 The `Canvas` widget is used to create a device for plotting of `julia`'s graphics.
-In particular, the `Winston` and `Images` package can render to such a device.
+In particular, among others, the `Winston` and `Images` package can render to such a device.

+The example `sketch.jl` illustrates this widget for a different purpose.

-In addition, there are convenience methods for working with most of the widgets provided by `Tk`.
-The `tcl` function is a wrapper for `tcl_eval` which provides translations from `julia` objects into Tcl constructs.
-This function is similar to the one found in `R`'s `tcltk` package.
-Following that package, we provides several basic functions to simplify the interface for working with Tk.
+In addition, there are convenience methods for working with most of the widgets provided by `Tk` similar to the ones found in `R`'s `tcltk` package.
+For example, we add the `tcl` function as a wrapper for `tcl_eval` which provides translations from `julia` objects into Tcl constructs.

 ### Constructors